- Modules Intro

 Dynamic checklists provide a quick cut & paste method of recording and tracking sub-issues that contribute to the overall resolution of an issue.

-Reporting provides a view all outstanding issues organized by parent record so that an issues resolution team can quickly access the master list of outstanding issues.
+Reporting provides a view of all outstanding issues organized by parent record so that an issues resolution team can quickly access the master list of outstanding issues.

 Invoice Manager facilitates the invoicing of order deposits, progress billing, and completed orders.
 It provides a simple way to monitor the dollar amounts that have been invoiced against all order lines, providing quick and accurate invoicing information on a line-by-line basis.
 Because IQ Coordinator tracks product line completion as well as actual hours worked, invoices that represent the current order completion, minus previous invoice and deposit amounts, can be quickly generated and passed to the accounting system for efficient order administration.